AlgoStepCompany/RynnaWebOS-Original/README.md

 # Vous visionnez en ce moment la version 9.1 (Release) du code source.
 Cette version sera mise à jour en fonction de l'avancement du WebOS.

-# (You are currently viewing version 9.1 (Version) of the source code.
+# You are currently viewing version 9.1 (Release) of the source code.
-This version will be updated according to the progress of WebOS.)
+This version will be updated according to the progress of WebOS.

 ****************